DeathKing/fastest_server/README.md

 ## Usage

-The most basic usage is very simple, you may type `fastest` with a sequence of servers:
+The most basic usage is very simple, you may type `fastest` with a sequence of servers[1]:

     $ fastest 5.153.63.162 159.8.223.72 169.38.84.49 169.46.49.132 23.246.195.8
     (after a while)